Skip to contents

 auto_select_size

 Logical; if TRUE, then max_num_clusts will be automatically estimated using the lasso with cross-validation.
-Default is TRUE, though his argument is ignored if either cutoff or max_num_clusts is provided.
+Default is TRUE, though this argument is ignored if either cutoff or max_num_clusts is provided.
 (If desired output is to return all clusters, you should set auto_select_size to FALSE and do not provide cutoff or max_num_clusts.)

 Value

-A named list with two items.
+A named list with three items.

 selected_clusts